Acceptable Use of Information Technology Resources

 - Students who create a significant health and safety hazard in or near a residence hall, either intentionally or through negligence, demonstrate a lack of appropriate concern for the well-being of other residents and face sanctions up to and including loss of housing.

-O. Smoke Free/Tobacco Free Campus
+O. Smoke Free/Tobacco and Marijuana Free Campus

-Smoking and/or the use of tobacco products will not be permitted on any University property or University leased property including buildings, grounds, walkways, parking lots, wooded areas and all other property owned or operated by the University.
+Smoking and/or the use of tobacco and/or marijuana products will not be permitted on any University property or University leased property including buildings, grounds, walkways, parking lots, wooded areas and all other property owned or operated by the University.
 The only exception to this prohibition is that the smoking of cigarettes only may be allowed in designated areas approved by the University President and marked by appropriate signage.
 (See Smoke Free/Tobacco Free Campus Policy).

 Commercial activities, solicitations or advertisements are prohibited in or near University residence halls.